kietbui/00_prj_vr_docs/docs/source/configuration/Aeotec.rst

    * - Notification
      - Description
    * - Nothing
-     - Do not send the notification when the load of heavy duty smart is changed
+     - Do not send the notification when the state of siren is changed
-   * - Basic Report
+   * - Basic Set
-     - Send the Basic Report when the load of heavy duty smart is changed
+     - Send the Basic Report when the state of siren is changed

 Multilevel sensor 5